-This condensed consolidated interim financial report does not include all of the information required of a full annual financial report and is intended to provide users with an update in relation to events and transactions that are significant to an understanding of the changes in financial position and performance of the Company since the end of the last annual reporting period.
-It is therefore recommended that this financial report be read in conjunction with the annual financial statements of the Company for the year ended March 31, 2018.
-However, this condensed consolidated interim financial report provides selected significant disclosures that are required in the annual financial statements under IFRS.
+These condensed consolidated interim financial statements do not include all the information required of a full annual financial report and are intended to provide users with an update in relation to events and transactions that are significant to an understanding of the changes in financial position and performance of the Company since the end of the last annual reporting period.
+It is therefore recommended that these financial statements be read in conjunction with the annual audited financial statements of the Company for the year ended March 31, 2018, however, these condensed consolidated interim financial statements do provide selected significant disclosures that are required in the annual audited financial statements under IFRS.